-The Donia Human Rights Center is pleased to announce the establishment of the Donia Human Rights Fellows Program.
-The initiative recognizes University of Michigan undergraduates majoring in International Studies through the Program in International and Comparative Studies (PICS) who have demonstrated their interest in and commitment to the study and practice of human rights during their time at Michigan.
-The new program represents an opportunity for the University of Michigan to recognize student achievement in this area.
+The Donia Human Rights Fellows Program is an initiative that recognizes University of Michigan undergraduates who have taken INTLSTD 101.001: Introduction to International Studies and who have demonstrated their interest in and commitment to the study and practice of human rights during their time at Michigan.
+The program represents an opportunity for the University of Michigan to recognize student achievement in this area.

-- The program is open to juniors and seniors majoring in International Studies who have enrolled in the International Security, Norms, and Cooperation sub-plan.
+- The program is open to juniors and seniors who have taken INTLSTD 101.001: Introduction to International Studies.

 - To receive designation as a Donia Human Rights Fellow, a student must:

-Students seeking candidacy as a Donia Human Rights Fellow must register by October 15, 2021, on this Google Form.
-As students complete courses and attend the monthly lectures, they will be expected to update the information on the Google Form.
+Students seeking candidacy as a Donia Human Rights Fellow must register by September 8th, 2023, on this Google Form.
 Students may register in their junior or senior year.
+As students complete courses and attend the monthly lectures, they will be expected to update the information using this Google Form.

 Students will receive the designation of Donia Human Rights Fellow upon graduation with these requisites completed.

 Students will receive an email notification regarding their acceptance into the DHR Fellows Program no later than September 30, 2023.

 Students may direct questions concerning the program to email@example.com.